samoina/github-finder-app/README.md

 - [A Complete Guide to Dark Mode on CSS Tricks](https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/) - I found this resource incredibly helpful because it outlined 4 ways to go about it and answered the very questions I had at the onset of this project.

 - [MDN prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) was resourceful in explaining how the code can detect the user's system preference and use that to show the default preference.

+- [Salma Alam-Naylor's post on light/dark mode theme toggle](https://dev.to/whitep4nth3r/the-best-lightdark-mode-theme-toggle-in-javascript-368f) provided insights and allowed me to actually provide an option as I; had thought of leaving the theme up to the user's system preferences.

 ## Author